Novel scaling limits for critical inhomogeneous random graphs: Introduction

-\subsection{Overview of the \ch{proofs}}
+\subsection{Overview of the proofs}

-In this section, we give an overview of the \ch{proofs} of our main results.
-We start by explaining the proof of Theorem \ref{thm-WC-(3,4)}, along the way also explaining the key ideas behind Theorems \ref{thm-prop-(3,4)} and \ref{prop-max-clusters-high-weight}.
-After this, we shall discuss the proofs of Theorem \ref{thm-mult-coal} and \ref{thm-sub-crit}.
+In this section, we give an overview of the proofs of our main results.
+We start by explaining the proof of Theorem~\ref{thm-WC-3,4}, along the way also explaining the key ideas behind Theorems~\ref{thm-prop-3,4} and~\ref{prop-max-clusters-high-weight}.
+After this, we shall discuss the proofs of Theorem~\ref{thm-mult-coal} and~\ref{thm-sub-crit}.\vadjust{\goodbreak}

-We note that, since $u\mapsto [1-F]^{-1}(u)$ is non-increasing, $\bfw$ is ordered in size, i.e., $w_1\geq w_2\geq w_3\geq \ldots.$ We start by \emph{exploring} the clusters from the largest weight vertices onwards.
+We note that, since $u\mapsto[1-F]^{-1}(u)$ is nonincreasing, $\bfw$ is ordered in size, that is, $w_1\geq w_2\geq w_3\geq\cdots.$ We start by \textit{exploring} the clusters from the largest weight vertices onward.
 Here, by a cluster exploration, we mean the recursive investigation of the neighbors of the vertices already found to be in the cluster.
-This cluster exploration shall be described in detail in Section \ref{sec-cluster-BP}.
+This cluster exploration shall be described in detail in Section~\ref {sec-cluster-BP}.
 The rough idea is as follows.
 We start with a vertex $i$, and wish to find all the vertices that are in its cluster.
-For this, we iteratively take a vertex found to be in the cluster of which we have not yet inspected its direct neighbors, and check which vertices that are not yet found to be in the cluster are neighbors of it.
-Call a vertex \emph{active} when it is found to be in the cluster, but has not yet been explored.
-A vertex is called \emph{explored} when its neighbors have been investigated and \emph{neutral} when it has not yet appeared in the exploration process.
-Then, in the exploration process at time $t$, we take a vertex, turn it from active to explored, and explore it, i.e., see which neutral neighbors it has.
+For this, we sequentially take each vertex in the cluster being currently explored and find its direct neighbors, that have not yet been found by the exploration process.
+Call a vertex \textit{active} when it is found to be in the cluster, but has not yet been explored.
+A vertex is called \textit{explored} when its neighbors have been investigated and \textit{neutral} when it has not yet appeared in the exploration process.
+Then, in the exploration process at time $t$, we take a vertex, turn it from active to explored, and explore it, that is, see which neutral neighbors it has.
 Turn the status of its neutral neighbors to active.
-Let $Z_l$ denote the number of active neighbors after the exploration of the $l^{\rm th}$ active vertex.
+Let $Z_l$ denote the number of active neighbors after the exploration of the $l$th active vertex.
 When $Z_l=0$ for the first time, then there are no more active vertices, so all elements of the cluster have been found.
-(The description in Section \ref{sec-cluster-BP} is slightly different than the one described here, as it studies \emph{potential} elements of the cluster instead.)
+(The description in Section~\ref{sec-cluster-BP} is slightly different than the one described here, as it studies \textit{potential} elements of the cluster instead.)